tautomer/mcmc/README.rst

 really count whether it is top 1% or not.
 Instead, I simply plot the one with highest histogram.
 In general, this range is tighter than 1%.

-The sorted histograms are stored in 'sorted_histogram', where the first column is edges and the second one is histograms.
+The sorted histograms are stored in 'sorted_histogram', where the columns are indices, edges and histograms, respectively.

 Some summarized information is saved to 'summary' for your convenience.